Main Content

 The X-Y-Z mounting location of the sensor relative to the vehicle depends on the vehicle type.
 To specify the vehicle type, use the Type parameter of the Simulation 3D Vehicle with Ground Following to which you mount the sensor.
 To obtain the X-Y-Z mounting locations for a vehicle type, see the reference page for that vehicle.

-To determine the location of the sensor in world coordinates, open the sensor block.
-Then, on the Ground Truth tab, select the Output location (m) and orientation (rad) parameter and inspect the data from the Translation output port.
+To determine the location of the sensor, open the sensor block.
+Then, on the Ground Truth tab, select the Output location and orientation parameter and inspect the data from the Translation output port.

-Select this parameter to specify an offset from the mounting location by using the Relative translation [X, Y, Z] (m) and Relative rotation [Roll, Pitch, Yaw] (deg) parameters.
+Select this parameter to specify an offset from the mounting location by using the Relative translation [X, Y, Z] and Relative rotation [Roll, Pitch, Yaw] parameters.

+You can mount the sensor to a vehicle by setting Parent name to the name of that vehicle.
 The origin is the mounting location specified in the Mounting location parameter.
 This origin is different from the vehicle origin, which is the geometric center of the vehicle.
+You can also mount the sensor to the scene origin by setting Parent name to Scene Origin.

-For more details about the vehicle and world coordinate systems, see Coordinate Systems for Unreal Engine Simulation in Automated Driving Toolbox (Automated Driving Toolbox).
+For more details about the coordinate systems, see Coordinate Systems in Simulink 3D Animation.

 Example: [0,0,0.01]